rialpamu/chpath/README.md

 Tested under OpenBSD 7.0, Linux (Ubuntu 20.04) and Windows 10. \
 Built with go1.17.

-I find it useful for Windows commandline, where my PATH variable has the tendency to grow unrestrained.
+I find it useful on the Windows commandline, where my PATH variable has the tendency to grow unrestrained.